Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

 ## Requirements

 -   Version 2.0 or higher of OpenFOAM and version 3.0 or higher of Foam.

-The `OpenFOAM-dev` is also supported but because this is frequently changing compilation may fail.
-The branch `feature/port_of-dev` of the development repository **may** work better
+    The oldest version that this is release has been tested with is OpenFOAM 2.3

+    To see which versions this release has been tested with see `Documentation/examplesCompatibilityMatrix.org`
 -   the compiler generators `bison` and `flex`
-    -   **bison:** `swak4Foam` is known to work with `bison` version 2.4 and higher.
-Version 2.3 compiles but the plugin-functionality does not work correctly.
+    -   **bison:** `swak4Foam` is known to work with `bison` version 3.0 and higher.
-        Version 3.0 does **not** work
     -   **flex:** since the introduction of the plugin functions at least a flex version of `2.5.33` is required (`2.5.35` is the lowest **confirmed** version)